Kubernetes Integration

 🗂️ Cluster Management (Read-Safe)

-- kubectl_context - Switch between cluster contexts
+Default: Enabled - Essential cluster navigation- kubectl_context - Switch between cluster contexts

 - list_api_resources - Discover available Kubernetes APIs